AR-Shahin/Surokkha-clone-Laravel/README.md

-# Surokkha Clone using Laravel and BootstrapIn this project, I am trying to clone the Surokkha website using Laravel.
+# Surokkha Clone using Laravel and Bootstrap
+In this project, I am trying to clone the Surokkha website using Laravel.
 Here are Three modules.
 There are an admin module, a doctor module, and a user module.
 Users can register to take vaccines using email and NID according to their district's hospital.
 After successful registration, they received a confirmation email.
 Then they can download the vaccine card and check the vaccine status.
 The Super admin approved their vaccine request then they got another email.
 The district-wise doctors pushed vaccines and stored data in the system.
 After then, users can download their vaccine card and other stuff.

 ## Technology
 - Laravel